-Organized by Paulina Pobocha, Associate Curator, and Cara Manes, Assistant Curator, Department of Painting and Sculpture.
+Organized by Paulina Pobocha, Associate Curator, and Cara Manes, Associate Curator, Department of Painting and Sculpture.

 Leadership support for the exhibition is provided by the Kate W. Cassidy Foundation.

 Major support is provided by Denise Littlefield Sobel.

 Additional support is provided by the Annual Exhibition Fund.

 MoMA Audio is supported by Bloomberg Philanthropies.